adafruit/Ask_An_Engineer/README.md

 <img width="550" src="https://github.com/adafruit/Ask_An_Engineer/blob/main/aae.jpg" alt="Adafruit Ask an Engineer">

-Related to the Ask an Engineer videocast.
+This area is dedicated to the Adafruit Ask an Engineer videocast.
 Ask your questions anytime by posting here.

-## How to:
+## How to Submit Your Questions

 Post your questions under the latest date for consideration under the current year (2024)